 For a focused look at the air defense story go to my article about NORAD, “The Crux of the Matter.”
 That article pulls together much of my air defense research in a single article, with links to other relevant articles.

 The “Scott Trilogy” is essential reading to gain an understanding of the state of public knowledge about the events of 9-11 prior to the Commission’s work and subsequent report.

 A good first article, thereafter, is “The Ghosts of 9-11, the transponder story” to gain an understanding of the attack against the national airspace system.

-I have written four in-depth articles concerning the attack.
-Two of them are next on the suggested road map.
+I have written several in-depth articles concerning the attack, each providing a different perspective.
 The first article describes the attack and response as a battle in a larger war on terror.
 The second article describes the attack in terms of the “testimony” of Khalid Sheikh Mohammed at the Zacarias Moussaoui trial.

 Thereafter, I suggest a perusal of the “Chaos Theory” category to gain an understanding of why and how I use the lens of Chaos Theory to help understand the events on the morning of 9-11.
 Specifically, look at my preliminary articles: “Chaos Theory: 9-11, thinking out loud, and “Chaos Theory and 9-11, some preliminary thoughts.”